It is possible to fly without motors, but not without knowledge and skills.”-Wilbur Wright (One of the Wright brothers).

+Financial Modeling is a sure stepping stone towards CFA.
 This is true.
 Not mere qualifications but practical skills are the tools that sets you apart in this age of cut-throat competition.
-Anyone who desires to make it big in the world of finance aims at a CFA charter .
-However, CFA without the knowledge and skill of financial modeling is just like lighting a lamp without oil.
+Anyone who desires to make it big in the world of finance aims at a CFA® charter .
+However, charter without the knowledge and skill of financial modeling is just like lighting a lamp without oil.
 The lamp won’t burn too long this way.

 Projection of financial statements and valuation is one of the basic skills that one must possess today.
-A CFA will prepare your base but without hands-on knowledge of projection and handling financial statements on excel, you will be a financial analyst only for namesake.
-Hence, before you embark on your journey of being a CFA, it is worthwhile to brace yourself with financial modeling skills.
+A charter will prepare your base but without hands-on knowledge of projection and handling financial statements on excel, you will be a financial analyst only for namesake.
+Hence, before you embark on your journey of being a charter, it is worthwhile to brace yourself with financial modeling skills.

-A sizeable syllabus of Financial Modeling is directly based on CFA Level-I which is covered practically using excel.
-Financial Reporting and Analysis (FRA) is a slightly challenging module and comprises 20% of weightage in exams.
+A sizeable syllabus of Financial Modeling is directly based on Level I of the CFA® Program exam which is covered practically using excel.
+Financial Reporting and Analysis (FRA) is a slightly challenging module and comprises 20% of weight in exams.
 FRA pertains to understanding the nuances of the financial statement and valuation perspectives and financial modeling is sure to prepare you for this.
 Through financial modeling, you will gain expertise on analysing the statements, making assumptions, the entire process of valuation, etc. This will make FRA an easier topic for you to handle in exams as well.

 The objective of pursuing a CFA is to get into Investment Banking, Equity Research or Credit Analysis where the knowledge of financial model is of paramount importance.
 Financial model has multiple applications.
 There is a particular kind of model to address each business need.
 Hence, whichever is your desired area of specialization after CFA, you can gain proficiency in the focused financial model and strengthen your base during the initial period itself.
 Doing this will enhance your level of understanding for specialized arenas.

-Strong analytical skills and decision-making abilities are pee-requisites for a financial analyst.
-The very objective of doing a CFA is to be a confident and highly skilled analyst and this comes when you have handled a variety of real life scenarios.
+Strong analytical skills and decision-making abilities are pre-requisites for a financial analyst.
+The very objective of doing a CFA® Program is to be a confident and highly skilled analyst and this comes when you have handled a variety of real-life scenarios.
 Financial modeling exposes you to various kinds of business situations and encourages you to think on your feet.
-Understanding the business problem,, deciding the assumptions, building the model and arriving at the solution, are some of the skills that goes into developing analytical mind set right from the beginning.
+Understanding the business problem, deciding the assumptions, building the model and arriving at the solution, are some of the skills that go into developing an analytical mindset right from the beginning.
 These skills come in handy when you are tackling the CFA paper or performing critical roles in the professional sphere.